8 things to keep calm, healthy and happy right now

 1. Keep well hydrated

 Studies show that by the time your thirst sensation kicks in, at around 2% dehydration, you are likely to experience impaired mood, memory and brain performance.
 Complex problem solving and tasks that require coordination and attention suffer the most.
-So, keeping well hydrated is important to help you maintain focus in meetings, when studying, or just driving a car.
+So, keeping well hydrated is vital to help you maintain focus in meetings, when studying, or even just driving a car.

-Hydration is important for essential functions in the body such as producing saliva to help us swallow, cushioning joints and helping the body naturally detoxify
+Hydration is also important for essential functions in the body such as producing saliva to help us swallow, cushioning joints and helping the body naturally detoxify.
+Our brain needs water to make hormones and neurotransmitters, and dehydration can result in tiredness, poor concentration, headaches, dizziness or light headedness.

 2. Support your immune system